clonalejandro/lazyloadKotlin/README.md

 # lazyloadKotlin
-a lazyload in javascript and css
+A lazyload in in Kotlinjs based in https://github.com/clonalejandro/lazyload